History of the

 of the Miss Deaf Utah Ambassador

-Andrea Garff Anderson, a former Miss Deaf Idaho who had participated as a contestant and judge in seven other pageants, was appointed as the State Director of the Miss Deaf Utah Ambassador when the new changes were finalized.
+When the new changes were still being ironed out in 2007, Andrea Garff Anderson, a former Miss Deaf Idaho who had been a contestant and judge in seven other pageants, was appointed as the State Director of the Miss Deaf Utah Ambassador.
+In her role, she was responsible for overseeing the program's operations, coordinating with other state directors, and ensuring the program's alignment with the goals of the Miss Deaf Ambassador program, providing a clear direction for the program's future.

-During the Miss Deaf America program in New Orleans in the summer of 2007, many state directors favored converting Miss Deaf America to Miss Deaf Ambassador.
-They also voted to change the terminology from Miss Deaf Utah Pageant to Miss Deaf Utah Ambassadorship Program.
+During the Miss Deaf American Pageant program in New Orleans, Louisiana, in the summer of 2007, many state directors favored and voted to change the title from Miss Deaf America to Miss Deaf Ambassador.
+These changes included a shift in focus from a traditional pageant format to a more inclusive and empowering ambassadorship program, with a greater emphasis on community engagement and advocacy.
 Two Utah representatives, Katrina Pickett Lee, a former Miss Deaf Utah, and Eleanor McCowan, witnessed these changes.

-Kristi Mortensen said that this was the beginning of a new era, and the Miss Deaf Utah Ambassador had added a lot of flavor to the state of Utah.
-Furthermore, it allowed many young girls from mainstream programs to build self-esteem, expand their abilities, improve their public speaking skills, and inspire future generations.
+Kristi Lee Mortensen said that this was the beginning of a new era, and the Miss Deaf Utah Ambassador had added a lot of flavor to the state of Utah.
+Furthermore, it allowed many young girls from mainstream programs to build self-esteem, expand their abilities, improve their public speaking skills, and inspire future generations, a development that the community can be proud of and support (Kristi Lee Mortensen, personal communication, March 28, 2009).

-During the Miss Deaf America program in New Orleans in the summer of 2007, many state directors favored converting Miss Deaf America to Miss Deaf Ambassador.
-They also voted to change the terminology from Miss Deaf Utah Pageant to Miss Deaf Utah Ambassadorship Program.
+During the Miss Deaf American Pageant program in New Orleans, Louisiana, in the summer of 2007, many state directors favored and voted to change the title from Miss Deaf America to Miss Deaf Ambassador.
+These changes included a shift in focus from a traditional pageant format to a more inclusive and empowering ambassadorship program, with a greater emphasis on community engagement and advocacy.
 Two Utah representatives, Katrina Pickett Lee, a former Miss Deaf Utah, and Eleanor McCowan, witnessed these changes.

-Kristi Mortensen said that this was the beginning of a new era, and the Miss Deaf Utah Ambassador had added a lot of flavor to the state of Utah.
-Furthermore, it allowed many young girls from mainstream programs to build self-esteem, expand their abilities, improve their public speaking skills, and inspire future generations.
+Kristi Lee Mortensen said that this was the beginning of a new era, and the Miss Deaf Utah Ambassador had added a lot of flavor to the state of Utah.
+Furthermore, it allowed many young girls from mainstream programs to build self-esteem, expand their abilities, improve their public speaking skills, and inspire future generations, a development that the community can be proud of and support (Kristi Lee Mortensen, personal communication, March 28, 2009).

-Andrea Anderson was in charge of two Miss Deaf Utah Ambassadorship Programs, which consisted of over ten workshops and two weekend retreats each.
+As the state director, Andrea Garff Anderson was in charge of two Miss Deaf Utah Ambassadorship Programs, which consisted of over ten workshops and two weekend retreats each.
 Kelli Fletcher, the MDUAP treasurer, secured a $20,000 grant for the organization.
 In 2009, fifteen people showed interest in the program, but only seven were selected.
-Andrea's work with the program and its re-establishment earned her the Presidential Award from UAD in the same year (Andrea Anderson, personal communication, January 2, 2013).
+Andrea's exceptional work with the program and its re-establishment earned her the prestigious Presidential Award from the Utah Association of the Deaf the same year, a testament to their initiatives' high standards and impact (Andrea Garff Anderson, personal communication, January 2, 2013).

 Katrina Pickett Lee, 1993 Miss Deaf Utah